SciML/DiffEqFlux.jl/docs/src/examples/collocation.md

 ```

 This method then has a good global starting position, making it less
-prone to local minima and is thus a great method to mix in with other
+prone to local minima, and this method is thus a great method to mix in with other
 fitting methods for neural ODEs.